design-automation/gs-json/README.md

 * associated with a single point.

 #### Implicit Entities
-Internal entities are not explicitly represented.
+In order to ensure that the file format is efficient and compact, internal entities are not explicitly represented.
 They nevertheless still exist implicitly.
 For example, a polygonal has an explicitly defined FACE and POINTS, but the WIRES, EDGES and VERTICES are all implicit.

 Other higher level topologies (such as shells, solids, and compound solids) can be created using *collections*.
 See below for more details.